cschweda/gata-next-2.0/markdown/funding/2019-safe-from-the-start.md

 excerpt: 'The Illinois Criminal Justice Information Authority is requesting proposals for grant funding for the Safe From the Start (SFS) Evaluation program.
 Grants will be made with General Revenue State Fiscal Year 2020 funds.
 A total of $123,900 in funding is available through this solicitation for use over a period of eight months. '
 status: 'live'
 section: 'funding'
+showToc: true
 ---

 [LINK TO NOFO](SFSEFY20NOFO.pdf) {.text-xs-center .nofo-link}

 The Illinois Criminal Justice Information Authority is requesting proposals for grant funding for the Safe From the Start (SFS) Evaluation program.
 Grants will be made with General Revenue State Fiscal Year 2020 funds.
 A total of $123,900 in funding is available through this solicitation for use over a period of eight months.

 **Application deadline: 11:59 p.m., September 19, 2019.**

 ## Program Requirements

-* The evaluation team will meet at least twice a year with ICJIA and/or SFS grantees to discuss evaluation reports, evaluation protocols, data entry procedures, etc.
+- The evaluation team will meet at least twice a year with ICJIA and/or SFS grantees to discuss evaluation reports, evaluation protocols, data entry procedures, etc.
-*	Provide evaluation training and technical assistance to grantees.
+- Provide evaluation training and technical assistance to grantees.
-*	Submit IRB review application to grantee’s Institutional Review Board.
+- Submit IRB review application to grantee’s Institutional Review Board.
-* Convert online MSAccess data from sites into SPSS data.
+- Convert online MSAccess data from sites into SPSS data.
 Merge data from all sites together for each evaluation measure (BIF, ASQ, ASQ-SE, SSQ, PSI, CBCL, Child and Caregiver Completion of Services forms).
 Clean and organize SPSS data.
 Match pre, interim, post, and follow-up data for each repeated measure (ASQ-SE, PSI, and CBCL).
 Examine data for out-of-range errors, outliers, and begin to analyze data for the Year End Report.
-* Submit aggregate Year End (covering SFY 2018) report comparing SFS data across sites and across years to ICJIA.
+- Submit aggregate Year End (covering SFY 2018) report comparing SFS data across sites and across years to ICJIA.
 The report must of publishable quality.
 The interim report should be similar to the final report in design and substance and document progress and findings to date.
-* Submit Individual Year End site reports to ICJIA.
+- Submit Individual Year End site reports to ICJIA.

 ## Eligibility Information

 Agencies must be pre-qualified through the Grant Accountability and Transparency Act (GATA) Grantee Portal, https://grants.illinois.gov/portal/, to become eligible to apply for an award.
 Applicants must have completed the GATA pre-qualification process and received approval of their Internal Control Questionnaire (ICQ) by the period of performance start date, October 31, 2019 to be considered for funding.

 ## Eligible Applicants